wombats-writing-code/xoces/README.md

 cd xoces
 ```

 We're still busy writing up the documentation, but to look at the examples, start up any server in the root `xoces` directory.
-Then navigate to `examples/index.html` and `/examples/big-tree.html`.
+Then navigate to `examples/index.html`.
 You'll see examples of our tree widget component:

 ![Xoces-tree component](images/xoces-tree-component.png)